What specialist mortgages are available for over 50’s and beyond?

 Home Reversion Schemes

 Home Reversion Schemes are not as common as a Lifetime Mortgage.
-Whilst we can advise on this type of Equity Release, the circumstances that make this an appropriate scheme are less common, so we will always look into the Lifetime Mortgage first.
+Whilst we can advise on this type of lending, the circumstances that make this an appropriate scheme are less common, so we will always look into the Lifetime Mortgage first.
 A Home Reversion allows you to sell your home, or a part of it, to a home reversion provider.
 You will then receive a lump sum or regular payments based on a percentage of the property’s market value.
 You also have the right to remain in your property and this is typically only available to people aged over 60 or 65.
-There is no day-to-day interference and no restrictions, and you treat your space the way you always have, as a private home to live in freely.
+There is no day-to-day interference and no restrictions and you treat your space the way you always have, as a private home to live in freely.
 The percentage you retain in your property will always remain the same regardless of the change in property values, unless you decide to take further cash releases.
 At the end of the plan your property is sold, and the sale proceeds are shared according to the remaining proportions of ownership.

 Considerations